rybafish/rybafish.github.io/customKPIgantt.md

 SQL statement providing host, START, STOP, entity and description.
 Note: according to YAML formatting rules the sql statement has to start with '>' character and must be idented.

 START and STOP columns are timestamp formats.

+entitiy: this column will be used to group processes.

+description: any additional information to be displayed when the entry is clicked on.